Exploiting Observation Bias to Improve Matrix Completion: Mask Nearest Neighbor (MNN)

-\textbf{Clustering.} We group the users and items by first selecting maximal subsets that are sufficiently separated.
-Concretely, we initialize the \emph{central users}, denoted $\cU^\star \subseteq [n]$, as the empty set.
-Then, we repeatedly add an arbitrary user to the set if its estimated distance from any other central user is at least $6\varepsilon_n$, where $\varepsilon_n$ is a hyperparameter we defer quantifying. $\cV^\star$ is defined analogously.
+\emph{Clustering.} The goal is to cluster users (resp. items) using their distance estimates so that any two users (resp. items) that belong to the same cluster are within distance $\varepsilon_n > 0$, a hyper-parameter of choice.
+Towards that, first we identify {\em central users}, denoted as $\cU^\star \subset [n]$, that are farther apart from each other.
+To identify $\cU^\star$, start with it to be empty set.
+We repeatedly add an arbitrary user to the set if its estimated distance from all user in $\cU^\star$ is at least $6\varepsilon_n$.
+Stop when no more users can be added.
+Similarly construct $\cV^\star$ for items.